 When to nest?

+Nesting can be beneficial when you need several parts of the same material, especially if they are small parts.
 Nesting can also be beneficial when parts fit easily next to or inside each other.
 It can save costs by reducing residual shape in a drawing, or by sharing cutting lines and reducing production time.
+Nesting is not a requirement.

-When not to nest?
+When not nesting?

 Need multiple copies of the same part?
 Even then you don't need to nest.
 Upload the drawing of the part and choose the desired quantity in the ordering process.
 The website automatically calculates the quantity discount; the unit price goes down for higher quantities.